kellyredding/inbox-sync/README.md

 Actions are applied according to precedence rules.
 They go something like this:

-* markings first - they will carry over as messages are copied/moved.
+* flags first - they will carry over as messages are copied/moved.
 * copies/moves next - moves are just a macro for copy-then-delete
-* deletes first - deleting a message negates any other actions

 This order ensures the message is available for all actions needed.